msantang78/query-filter/README.md

 ```

 ### Changing the operation for a field filter

-You could have a filter defined like this:
+If you have a filter like:
 ```
 #!php
 <?php